nervosnetwork/mercury/docs/migration.md

 ## 0.2.0 Release

+Starting from 0.2.0, any address in the return value of mercury such as `SignatureAction` and `RecordID` will be encoded as full address.

 ### From earlier than v0.2.0-beta.4

 All versions, except for v0.2.0-beta.4, need to clear the database and resynchronize the data.